openvinotoolkit/model_server/docs/metrics.md

 It is required to enable REST in the model server by setting the parameter --rest_port.

-To enable default metrics set you need to specify the `metrics_enabled` flag or json setting:
+To enable default metrics set you need to specify the `metrics_enable` flag or json setting:

 CLI